YusufWong/My-Portfolio/README.md

   <img src="https://github.com/YusufWong/My-Portfolio/blob/main/images/Graph.png" />
     </a>
 </p>
-I Utilized Scikit-learn machine learning and Pandas data manipulation Python libraries to make predictions about the qualitative and quantitative stats of the entire Pokémon Universe for Linear Regression and k-Nearest Neighbor Classification analysis.
+I utilized Scikit-learn machine learning and Pandas data manipulation Python libraries to make predictions about the qualitative and quantitative stats of the entire Pokémon Universe for Linear Regression and k-Nearest Neighbor Classification analysis.
 Pokémon datasets were prepped using subsets of a DataFrame that were split into training and testing sets for both machine learning models.

 [comment]: <> (This is a comment, it will not be included)